The evolution of an idea (and title)

 Share

-Sometime between 2007 and 2012 I did some work as a tradesman, in a cottage in North Wales.
-I can’t remember exactly which property, but I can picture it: a stone cottage with small windows, dark inside, the carpets thick, brass around the fireplace.
+Sometime between 2007 and 2012, I did some work as a tradesman in a cottage in North Wales.
+Thick stone walls.
+Small windows.
+Dark inside.
+Heavy carpets.
+Brass around the fireplace.

-The décor was fussy — walls covered with embroidery in frames.
+The décor was fussy—walls covered in framed embroidery.

-For a long time, that was the title I wanted for my novella.
+That was the title I wanted for my novella.
 What stopped me?
 Maybe it would offend.
-Maybe it would gain attention for the wrong reasons.
+Maybe it would attract attention for the wrong reasons.
 Either way, I never forgot it.

 I toyed with other names.
 The Chip Thief — but a chip shop already owned the domain.
 Lazarus Stevenson Seagull — but that felt like I was trying too hard.

 And the more I thought about it, the more it fitted.
-Mizzle is a metaphor for those gloomy days when life isn’t quite going to plan.
-And so the title stuck.
+Mizzle is for those grey days when life isn’t quite going to plan.
+Not a storm.
+Just enough damp to get under your skin.

 The Art of Stealing Chips in the Mizzle